miketon/JupyterJeep/nanoGPT3-karpathy/markmap/git.mm.md

       d09eb1d4c269b206499710ee5c6f82675f808a09 refs/stash
     ```

-    - @audit ... what is this?
+    - 🆗 @udit-ok 🆗 : What is this?
+    - ANSWER: ☑️
+      - file contains references to objects in **packfiles**
+      - **packfiles** are a space-efficient storage format for objects

 ## Project